mostafaomarsayed/2021_ws_do_mp/Coursework.md

 <span style="color:Gray">*Problem:*</span>

 * Leaders in complex organizations experience stress, mistrust
-* They often cant grasp the whole range of projects because of little information
+* They often cant grasp the whole range of projects
-* People without power can experience resentfulness and resignation
+* People without power can experience resignation

 <span style="color:Gray">*Solution:*</span>

-* Self Managing Teams, that act like mini Organizations (10-20 People)
+* Self Managing Teams, that act like mini Organizations
 * No Bosses/Hierarchies, Job titles
-* Decision Making as a Unit
+* Decision Making as a Unit and Conflict Solution
-* Defined Conlfict Solution Process

 ---